chef/chef-oss-practices/policies/project-setup.md

 ### Repository Topics

-GitHub uses repository topics to aid their search engine.
+GitHub uses repository topics to aid their search engine optimization.
 Appropriate topics and keywords for the project should be added to help users find a repository.

 ### Repository Labels